kadiwa4/bingo-bot/README.md

 # Bingo Bot

-Bingo Bot is a speedrunning race bot for Discord, originally developed for LittleBigPlanet (no bingo functionality)
+Bingo Bot is a speedrunning race bot for Discord, [originally developed for LittleBigPlanet](https://github.com/TadCordle/bingo-bot) by RbdJellyfish (no bingo functionality)

 To get an overview of how the code works and where to start, see [`code_structure.md`](/code_structure.md)